 - Mold due to negligence

 Flooding and sewer backups are usually not covered under a standard renters insurance policy, so mold damage from such events would likely be excluded as well.
-However, some renters insurance companies do offer flood insurance for renters.
+However, some renters insurance companies offer flood insurance.
 Also, you may be able to get sewer backup coverage as an add-on endorsement to your policy.

-Both flooding and sewer backup can be highly expensive problems to fix, and renters insurance premiums would also be incredibly expensive if these problems were standard coverage.
-These additional coverage options are often offered in part to control the rates of your renters insurance while still being able to offer some coverage for flood or sewer backup.
-Even then, endorsements have maximum limits on how much mold damage they'll cover, often about $5,000 on average.
+Both flooding and sewer backup can be expensive problems to fix, and renters insurance premiums would also be incredibly expensive if these perils were part of standard coverage.
+These additional coverage options are often offered to control the rates of your renters insurance while still being able to offer some coverage for flood or sewer backup.
+Even then, endorsements have maximum limits on how much mold damage they'll cover.

 Is your landlord responsible for mold damage?

-Clear-set laws for landlord responsibilities in regards to mold aren't common at either the state or federal levels.
+Laws for landlord responsibilities regarding mold aren't common at either the state or federal levels.
 This is largely because the health impacts of mold are still considered unclear.

 Despite the vagueness of mold remediation on the legal level, they're a bit more clear-cut in terms of insurance.
 Under renters rights, your landlord is responsible for mold problems within the structure of your rental apartment, house or condo, such as on the walls, ceiling and floor.